 Medicare supplement plans, sometimes called Medigap, add coverage to your original Medicare.
 They may help lower the amount you pay out of pocket when you seek care.
 They might also add dental, vision, long-term care, or other coverage.

 Many companies offer Medigap plans in Oregon.
-In 2021, some of the companies offering Medigap plans throughout the state include:
+For 2022, some of the companies offering Medigap plans throughout the state include: